 What to Wear for Camping – Polyester or Nylon?

 Nylon has generally been the fabric of choice when manufacturing outdoor wear.
 It resists abrasion and can withstand the wear and tear of most outdoor activities.
 It’s also lightweight and breathable.
 However, polyester has steadily become an acceptable alternative to nylon, since it absorbs less moisture and keeps the wearer warmer than nylon.
+Polyester is mainly used for building products like tents or backpacks(check out our in-depth review of Teton Sports Scout backpack).

 Your main need when spending time outdoors is clothing that will keep you warm in extreme weather.
 As we have seen, polyester or nylon that uses the modern micropore technology will do a good job at keeping you warm and comfortable.
 However, in really frigid weather you will need extra material to keep you warm.